Home | Contents | Arizona y Sonora > Alamos > Highway driving guide to Alamos, Sonora, Mexico from Tucson, AZ, USA

 Three sets of topes as you pass the junction with Hwy 2 at Imuris, going east to the mining town of Cananea plus Juarez and El Paso.

 Imuris sits in a very fertile river valley.
-There is one tope under the south overpass.
 Whole fields are planted in marigolds and other flowers for use in the November Day of the Dead celebrations.
 We have seen water right under their bridge during heavy rains, totally immersing the cabbage field and small houses below.
 Just south of the bridge are families of ornamental stone carvers with fountains, statues of lions and other carvings for sale.
 Other vendors have equipales (Mexican leather chairs) or copper.

 The next toll booths are just before Magdalena.
 Count your change carefully at these toll booths.